For Buyers — Andrée Craig Real Estate

 • Regularly communicate with your agent

-• Confirm with your agent that all documentation is in place
+• Confirm all documentation is in place

 • Obtain certified funds for closing